 Two Sides Of Anthony Weiner

 Anthony Weiner passionately represented his constituents.
 Yet, Weiner is an embattled man.
-In the film we watch as a split-off alter ego takes him over, interrupting his capacity to think before he acts on a self-destructive impulse.
-Weiner’s two sides do not live in concert with each other.
+In the film we watch as a split-off alter ego takes him over.
+That’s “Carlos Danger.”
+Yes, the excitement of danger interrupts Weiner’s capacity to think before he acts on his self-destructive impulses.
+Indeed, Weiner’s two sides do not live in concert with each other.
+He’s always in danger of feeling small, weak, and never good enough.

-He was the youngest Democratic member of Congress, scrappy and combative, “scaring the hell out of the Republicans.”
-He refused to cower.
-Many people thought, as his wife Huma Abedin did, that “no one fights harder on behalf of the people, no one will make the city stronger, than Anthony Weiner.”
-He’d been fighting for the middle class his whole life.
-Behind the scenes, he was difficult and abrasive to work with.
-Yet, people believed in him even after the first sexting scandal of 2011, even after he was forced to resign from Congress.
+Truly, Wener had been fighting for the middle class his whole life.
+But, behind the scenes was a different fight.
+And this made him difficult and abrasive to work with.
+Yet, people believed in him even after the first sexting scandal of 2011.
+Even after he was forced to resign from Congress.
 When Weiner decided to run for mayor of New York City, stubbornly not backing down, his supporters said: “Everyone deserves a second chance.”
 But under that image of a people’s politician is something sinister.

 What’s In Weiner’s Perversion?

 You’d think Anthony Weiner’s perversion is obvious: a compulsive need to exhibit his penis to women via text.
 Yet, the real unconscious purpose is something different.
 Yes, Weiner needed to see himself as the hero of the middle class.
 Be “a big man.”